SME-DNIF/DNIF/README.md

 fsck_rep.sh - This script is responsible for generating Filesystem check report.

 restoration.sh - This script is designed to restore all backups from a specific date across all streams within a particular scope.

+stop.sh - This script is written to stop the application components before any server activity was to be carried out.

+start.sh - This script is written to start the application post any server activity.

+dfssize.sh - This script is written to get the size of data that is ingested in hdfs.